 To modify this New User Default Setting, you'd log in to Box as an admin or co-admin with the proper permissions, then navigate to Admin Console > Enterprise Settings > User Settings, then check the box for Unlimited Storage under the Storage Allocation setting on that page.
 Then, you made process with approving the Box for Oracle Netsuite app in your Box Admin Console; just don't forget to return to this page and change the Storage Allocation back to your original setting!

-Admin Console > Apps.
+- Go to Admin Console > Apps.

-- Click the Custom Apps tab, and then click Authorize New App.
+- Click the Custom Apps Manager tab.

 The Box for Oracle NetSuite application is now added to your Box Custom Applications list.